loveencounterflow/coffeenode-mojikura/README.md

 observation readily applies to the readings and the componential analysis.
 To accommodate for this, we bluntly stipulate that each phrase shall bear an index which counts all occurrances of a given subject / predicate pair, and that the index shall be treated as the 'value' of the predicate, as it were.
-Using zero-based indices we can then write out the facts about the components of '業' as
+Using zero-based indices we can then write out the facts about the components of "業" as

     glyph:"業",has/shape/component:0,glyph:"业"
     glyph:"業",has/shape/component:1,glyph:"𦍎"